pehcastro/cardenia-docs/README.md

 These 3 CNFTs will give you the opportunity to work, relax and be part of the city.
 All work performed is accumulated, and a daily amount is paid to each citizen.
 Note: At this time, there are planned air drops for Candenia City CNFTs holders.

-Please read these sections of the white paper for more planned details.
+Please read these sections of the white paper for more planned details:

 https://docs.cardenia.city/play-2-earn/game-mechanics